The Bylaws of The San Francisco Young Democrats

 If a board member of the Club is directly impacted by a violation of the Code of Conduct with this banned member, they will be excluded from the appeal process and their vote shall not count towards any action or for quorum, in relation to the relevant situation.

-Unless the appeal process has been decided and the member has been redeclared as a member of this Club, the banned member shall not be permitted or allowed to attend any Club-sponsored meetings, events, social media space, or any other scenario that is deemed to be a “Club space”.
-Board members of this Club will ask the member to leave, in order to protect the conduct and safety of the membership.
+Unless the appeal process has been decided and the member has been redeclared as a member of this Club, the banned member shall not be permitted or allowed to attend any Club-sponsored meetings, events, social media space, or any other scenario that is

 As restorative justice is a critical part to addressing the harm caused by these violations of the Code of Conduct, SFYD shall provide resources and information for all affected members on request and on the SFYD website.
 SFYD shall also connect all affected members with additional support from other bodies with the capacity to assist (i.e. SF DCCC).

-ARTICLE X. AMENDMENT OF THE BYLAWS
+ARTICLE IX.
+AMENDMENT OF THE BYLAWS

 A. Amendments